 Start with small details.

 There are a ton of crochet stitch books out there.
 I personally have about 20 books!!!!
-Even a quick search on Revelry will yield a metric ton of stitches.
+Even a quick search on Ravelry will yield a metric ton of stitches.
 A good way to Boho up your wardrobe would be to add a crochet edge to you favorite tank top, t-shirt, or even jacket collar.
 Try adding a crochet medallion to you favorite worn jeans or even a rustic leather bag.

 Use your favorite freeform crochet techniques.